-the exam covering topic areas previously discussed with the students.
-Fit Tra Pro for He an be (3 hit 2 - tness aining and ogramming realth, Sport of Well- sing lessons per eek) Summer 5 D2 Updated SWOT and action plan SWOT analysis on individual performance in the role-play activities.
+Learning aim D: Reflect on the recruitment and selection process and your individual performance D1 Review and evaluation Role-play activity.
+Individual appraisal of own roles in being interviewed, interviewing and observing.
+Review of communication skills.
+Review of organisational ability.
+Assessment of how the skills acquired support the development of employability skills.
+D2 Updated SWOT and action plan SWOT analysis on individual performance in the role-play activities.
 Self-critique of the events and documentation prepared and how it supported the activity.
 Review of how effective the process was and how learners feel they may need to develop skills further to be able to conduct and participate in interviews more effectively.
 Action plan to highlight how to address any weaknesses in skill set.
 Submission of assignment (NEA) via Microsoft Teams - this assignment includes video evidence of interviews, interviewees and observer.
-This NEA will also include a written report on their interviews and how to develop their job application skills in the future. submission will cover learning aims C and D. Unit 2 - Fitness Training and Programming for Health, Sport and Well-being Note writing in exam conditions as per exam board instructions.
+This NEA will also include a written report on their interviews and how to develop their job application skills in the future. submission will cover learning aims C and D. Unit 2 - Fitness Training and Programming for Health, Sport and Well- being (3 lessons per week) Summer 5 Unit 2 - Fitness Training and Programming for Health, Sport and Well-being Note writing in exam conditions as per exam board instructions.
 Maximum time allowed of 4 hours' prep time to complete.
 Unit 2 exam sat in May - two hours and 30 minutes, externally set by exam board.
-Completion of notes for the two hour 30- minute exam.
-Notes are typed up (minimum font size 11) and are allowed to be taken into Summer 6 font size 11) and are allowed to be taken into the exam covering topic areas previously
+Completion of notes for the two hour 30-minute exam.
+Notes are typed up (minimum font size 11) and are allowed to be taken into the exam covering topic areas previously discussed with the students.